smizell/verbose/README.md

 }
 ```

-### Profile
+### Profile Example

 Verbose can also provide a profile with all of its wordiness.
-In this example, I'll show a document that resembles an [ALPS document](http://alps.io/spec/index.html#rfc.section.1.3) (which is used for this example).

 #### Profile